TeamREPENTOGON/REPENTOGON/docs/docs/EntityPlayer.md

 ___
 ### AddInnateCollectible () {: aria-label='Functions' }
 #### void AddInnateCollectible ( [CollectibleType](https://wofsauge.github.io/IsaacDocs/rep/enums/CollectibleType.html) Collectible, int Amount = 1 ) {: .copyable aria-label='Functions' }

-???+ bug "Bug"
-	Currently this function directly modifies the contents of WispCollectiblesList, so if this list was updated on wisp init/delete, or the player exits the run, your added innate items will not be saved.

 ___
 ### AddLeprosy () {: aria-label='Functions' }